circus-tent/circus/docs/source/plugins.rst

 .. autoclass:: circus.plugins.CircusPlugin
    :members: call, cast, handle_recv, handle_stop, handle_init

-The class is overriding :func:`threading.Thread` so the plugin is executed in a separate thread than the main event loop.

 When initialized by Circus, this class creates its own event loop that receives all **circusd** events and pass them to :func:`handle_recv`.
 The data received